gherman7755/DesignTechnics/README.md

 Cause of Proxy we can now instead of giving ```DataBase```, we give client ```Check``` that checks if client has rights to access it.

-#### Lab 3
+#### Advanced Features
-In this laboratory work I implemented Observer.
+In this part of the work I implemented Observer.
 This is a behavioral pattern that allows objects to notify other objects about changes in their state.
 In my project Observer is `Subscirber`, those who subscribed for some notifications from my restaurant.
 Publisher is `RestaurantJournal` class that notify about some changes about restaurant, subcribes and unsubscribes people and change state of the all restaurant. `Subscriber` is an interface.
 Class `WantsToVisit` notify only those people who wants to know if restaurant is `Opened`, has `Free Food` or has `Event`.
 Class `Other` notify only those people who wants to know about closing and repairing restaurant.